-- 1. To achieve health equity, in particular for Māori, Pacific, disabled and other communities who experience the poorest health outcomes, so that we eliminate avoidable and unfair differences in health outcomes. - 2.
-To improve health outcomes for all New Zealanders, so that everyone is able to live longer, healthier and more independent lives.
+- to achieve health equity, in particular for Māori, Pacific, disabled and other communities who experience the poorest health outcomes, so that we eliminate avoidable and unfair differences in health outcomes - to improve health outcomes for all New Zealanders, so that everyone is able to live longer, healthier and more independent lives.

 These goals are related and mutually reinforcing.
 Achieving health equity will mean a health and wider system that better recognises the needs of different communities, and that is able to adapt services and approaches to best fit to those needs.

 A more adaptable and flexible system will be better for everyone and improve health outcomes for all New Zealanders.

 Each of these goals recognises the need for collective action - between different services, across government, between the public and private sector, and with iwi, Māori and communities.
-They cannot be achieved by the health system alone; although health services will have a major leadership role to play.
+Health services will play a major leadership role, but the goals cannot be achieved by the health system alone.

 These goals also recognise the need for long-term action to achieve long-lasting change.
 Strategies are an important instrument to set a long-term direction, identify effective solutions and galvanise change.
-But success will require a dynamic, safe and inclusive culture within health, as well as a commitment to collective and collaborative working within and beyond the health sector that is sustained over time and upheld by successive governments.
+But success will require a dynamic, safe and inclusive culture within the health system, as well as a commitment to collective and collaborative working within and beyond the health sector that is sustained over time and upheld by successive governments.

-Our commitment to Te Tiriti o Waitangi | the Treaty of Waitangi
+Our commitment to Te Tiriti o Waitangi | The Treaty of Waitangi

-The health sector is committed to fulfilling the special relationship between Māori and the Crown under Te Tiriti o Waitangi | the Treaty of Waitangi (Te Tiriti).
+The health sector is committed to fulfilling the special relationship between Māori and the Crown under Te Tiriti o Waitangi | The Treaty of Waitangi (Te Tiriti).
 Regarding the text of Te Tiriti and declarations made during its signing, the Crown, as the kaitiaki and steward of the health system (under article 1 of Te Tiriti), has the responsibility to enable Māori to exercise authority over their health and wellbeing (under article 2) and achieve equitable health outcomes for Māori (under article 3) in ways that enable Māori to live, thrive and flourish as Māori (Ritenga Māori declaration).